pingcap/docs/dm/dm-replication-logic.md

 ### Causality

-The sequential synchronization model of MySQL binlog requires that binlog events be synchronized in the order of binlog.
-This synchronization model cannot meet the requirements of high QPS and low synchronization latency.
-In addition, because not all operations involved in binlog have conflicts, sequential synchronization is not necessary in those cases.
+The sequential replication model of MySQL binlog requires that binlog events be replicated in the order of binlog.
+This replication model cannot meet the requirements of high QPS and low replication latency.
+In addition, because not all operations involved in binlog have conflicts, sequential replication is not necessary in those cases.

 DM recognizes the binlog that needs to be executed sequentially through conflict detection, and ensures that these binlog are executed sequentially while maximizing the concurrency of other binlog.
 This helps improve the performance of binlog replication.